-Not only does air conditioning make you comfortable, it’s also a health necessity during the heat of summer.
-As a result, when the cold air stops blowing or your AC won’t start up at all, you’re not in a position to call around for more than a couple days.
+Not only does your AC system help you to stay comfortable, it’s also vital to your health during the heat of summer.
+As a result, when the cold air stops blowing or the system won’t turn on at all, you’re not in a position to call around for more than a couple days.

-When your air conditioning dies in the middle of the summer, you may not have time to look around for multiple quotes or research how much you may have to pay.
-Not having an idea how much repairs can cost when the air conditioning service tech knocks on your door can be scary, so we’re here with a few price ranges on some basic services so you won’t be alarmed when Finch Air Conditioning & Heating comes to get you up and running again.
+When your AC goes out in the middle of the summer, you may not have time to look around for multiple quotes or research how much you may have to pay.
+Not having an idea how much repairs can cost when the AC service technician knocks on your door can be scary, so we’re here to provide some price ranges on some basic services so you won’t be alarmed when Finch Air Conditioning & Heating comes to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - Capacitor Replacement: $250 - $350